euratom-software/calcam/docs/source/gui_viewer.rst

 * Shaded volume (default) - shows the camera field of view as a shaded cone eminating from the camera's pupil.
 * Sight-line fan - shows a 2D fan of discrete sight-lines eminating out from the camera.
-* CAD model shading (WARNING - slow to calculate!) - useful for cameras such as IR thermography cameras designed to observe objects which are part of the CAD model, this option shows the camera field of view by shading parts of the CAD model which the camera can see.
+* CAD model shading (warning - can be slow to calculate!) - useful for cameras such as IR thermography cameras designed to observe objects which are part of the CAD model, this option shows the camera field of view by shading parts of the CAD model which the camera can see.
 Note: when turning on this option it can be quite slow to calculate since the calculation involves ray casting over the camera field of view.

 Displaying Arbitrary 3D Data